 As a well-established trend in many cities, the financial recession has seen further growth as people attempt to increase their food security.

-As farmlands become increasingly marginalised, there is a need to explore urban farming on a more commercial scale.
+As farmlands become increasingly marginalised, there is a need to explore commercial urban farming on a larger scale.
 Cities across the world are starting to bring in legislature that make provisions for urban agriculture and actively encourage it.
 This is a significant move as it legitimises a formerly ‘illegal’ practice and lends credibility to the movement.
 It provides the necessary groundwork for businesses to start to view this industry as a profitable investment.

 The utilisation of roof space to cultivate crops is not a particularly novel idea.
 It has been occurring on a local scale for many years and increasingly so as technology progresses.
 Besides the ecological benefits derived from green roofs, they make use of otherwise ‘wasted’ space.